graphile/graphile.github.io/static/ddgd/slides.md

 ???

-Hello everybody!
-My name's Benjie, and I'm the maintainer of an open-source project called PostGraphile which builds and serves a highly performant, secure, client-facing GraphQL API by inspecting your PostgreSQL database.
+I'm the maintain of PostGraphile, an open source tool to **help you rapidly design and serve** a high-performance, secure, client-facing GraphQL API backed primarily by your PostgreSQL database.

+--
+source-file: 000-cover/000-cover.md
+source-line: 20

 ---